 What Are Limited Edition Giclee Prints And Fine Art Prints

 Limited edition giclee and fine art prints are a limited number of high-quality reproductions of an artist’s original painting, drawing, or photography.

-The size of the print and the quantity reproduced are typically determined by the artist.
+The artist typically determines the size of the print and the quantity reproduced.

-In most cases, limited edition prints are large format printing and numbered (1/1000) and signed by the artist on the back or border of the print.
+In most cases, limited edition prints are large format printing, numbered (1/1000), and signed by the artist on the back or border of the print.

 In some cases, they might hand-embellish the print to make each print unique.

-Some artists also offer frames for the limited edition prints to make it easy for you to display in your home.
+Some artists also offer frames for limited edition prints to make it easy for you to display in your home.